metimesky/wheel/README.md

 Wheel is an operating system written from scratch.
 Currently Wheel is only compatible with AMD64 CPU.

+This OS aim to be new, without any backward compatibility, and use the lastest hardware standard, with one exception -- UEFI.

+Wheel does not UEFI, instead, it use old BIOS.
+Structures like EBDA, SMBIOS and ACPI table are searched rather than queried from UEFI.
+Main reason is I didn't find any document on UEFI and GRUB, and I don't want to write the whole bootloader just for use UEFI.

+Besides UEFI, all component is the latest possible.
+Wheel uses ACPI to acquire multiprocessor and APIC info, uses APIC to handle hardware interrupt and timing.

 ### Code Structure

 OS is complex with its component link to each other, so it's hard to organize the source code cleanly.